 It's not just about the money.
 Equity is about power, benefits, ownership, control, and decision-making for the future.
 It's important to understand what you're asking for and why.
 If it's just a matter of cash then maybe you don't need equity at all.

 Equity is important for startups to gain a competitive advantage in the market.
 It can be distributed in the form of stock options or shares.
 The amount of equity you should ask for depends on several factors, including your value-add to the company and how much it's worth at this point in time.
 When calculating how much equity you are entitled to receive from your employer, keep salary in mind as well; don't be afraid to ask questions about what would happen if one-factor changes while another stays constant or vice versa.

 A long time ago, someone told Sarah that she was going to do great things.
 And even though that person was her own reflection looking in the mirror, those words have carried her through the thick of it all.
 You may find her singing in her car, cleaning things as stress relief, or using humor in uncomfortable situations.
-Sarah is a professional photographer, copywriter, digital creator, and nice lady to boot!
+Sarah is a professional photographer, expert-level copy editor, copywriter, digital creator, and a nice lady to boot!